 For good health, try to eat at least 3-5 servings of vegetables a day.
 This is a minimum and more is better!
 A serving of vegetables is:

-- ½ cup of cooked vegetables or vegetable juice
+- ½ cup of cooked vegetables

 - 1 cup of raw vegetables